 Analysts are already getting a little nervous.
 In a recent conference call, Dish management was asked what was going to happen.

 "We're a big customer of Disney's," Clayton replied.
-"I wouldn't expect them to take it off with the AutoHop as the reason."
+"I wouldn't expect them to take it down with the AutoHop as a reason."
 Ergen added, "Our checks are pretty big."
 Dish pays Disney about a billion dollars a year for ESPN alone.
-But that's not enough to appease the analyst community.
-"I have no idea what's going to happen," Jayant admits.
+But that's not enough to reassure the analyst community.
+"I have no idea what's going to happen," Jayant concedes.

-As the recent legal battle between Dish and ESPN has shown, subscriber rates across the TV industry are intertwined thanks to the most-favored-nation clause (which guarantees that no competitor will get a better deal).
-If Disney accepts less than Dish's market value, it will likely have to give discounts to other providers as well.
-And getting rid of Dish doesn't necessarily mean losing all 14 million pay-TV customers if some of them defect to rival services.
-A recent Lazard Capital survey found that 41 to 48 percent of pay-TV subscribers would cancel or switch services if they lost a top channel, and 35 percent would quit if they lost ESPN.
+As the recent legal battle between Dish and ESPN has shown, subscriber rates across the TV industry are intertwined thanks to the most favored nation clause (which guarantees that no competitor gets a better deal).
+If Disney accepts less than Dish's market value, it will likely have to discount other providers as well.
+And divesting from Dish doesn't necessarily mean losing all 14 million pay-TV customers if some of them defect to competing services.
+A recent survey by Lazard Capital found that 41 to 48 percent of pay-TV subscribers would cancel or switch their service if they lost a top channel, and 35 percent would quit if they lost ESPN.
 "If anything, the impact of content on distributors is getting stronger," concludes analyst Barton Crockett.

 The last time Disney and Dish struck a deal, in 2005, negotiations lasted a year.
 Now it's just a few months until the license expires in September, and the very negotiators who will meet just sat uncomfortably next to each other in a courtroom for three weeks.